sahat/jsrecipes/posts/backend/socketio-basics.md

 In the context of socket.io, a server will typically listen for events emitted by the client, for example an _incomingMessage_ event, and the client will listen for events emitted by the server, say, _dataFromServer_.
-In short, both the client and server EMIT events and respond accordingly by executing functions that are registered to LISTEN for that specific event.
+Both the client and server EMIT events and respond accordingly by executing functions that are registered to LISTEN for those specific event.

 A socket.io powered chat application's workflow may look something like this: